cloud-gov/cg-site/content/ops/contingency-plan.md

 ### Activation and notification

-Similar to our [Security Incident Response Guide](https://docs.cloud.gov/ops/security-ir), the first cloud.gov team member who notices or reports a potential contingency-plan-level problem becomes the initial **Incident Commander** (communications coordinator).
+Similar to our [Security Incident Response Guide](https://docs.cloud.gov/ops/security-ir), the first cloud.gov team member who notices or reports a potential contingency-plan-level problem becomes the **Incident Commander** (communications coordinator) until recovery efforts are complete or the Incident Commander role is explicitly reassigned.

 They first notify and coordinate with the people who are authorized to decide that cloud.gov is in a contingency plan situation: